CNES/rastertools/docs/cli/timeseries.rst

 .. warning::
   At least two input rasters must be given.
-The rasters must match one of the configured raster types, either a built-in raster type or a custom raster type defined with option -t of ``rastertools``.
+The rasters must match one of the configured raster types, either a built-in raster type or a custom raster type defined with option -t of ``georastertools``.
   See section "Raster types".
 The raster type must define where to get the date of the product in the filename.